"I was delighted to take part in a clinical trial as it has the potential to really help others in the future.”

 - You are well enough to carry out your normal activities, apart from heavy physical work (performance status of 0 or 1)

-- You are willing to use reliable contraception during treatment and for 6 months after the final dose of chemotherapy if there is any possibility you or your partner could become pregnant.
-If you have chemotherapy and radiotherapy, you must use reliable contraception for 12 months after you finish treatment
+- You are willing to use reliable contraception during treatment and for 6 months afterwards if there is any possibility you or your partner could become pregnant

 - You are well enough to be up and about for at least half the day (performance status 0, 1 or 2)